 Th.
-Kinbidhoo has formulated an IWMP on January 2017 for the period of 2017 - 2022, which has been approved by the EPA.
+Omadhoo Island Council has formulated an IWMP on October 2017 for the period of 2017 - 2022.
+The IWMP has been approved by EPA.
 The plan includes main principles that need to be taken into account in establishing and implementing a suitable strategy for waste management; most notably, sustainable development, proximity and self-sufficiency, precautionary principle, polluter pays principle, waste hierarchy, best practicable environmental option (BPEO), and producer responsibility.